Angienoelhaverly/UFOs/README.md

 ***Recommendations for further development:***
 * Remove case-sensitivity in all the textbox search fields.
+* Add a calendar selection option instead of textbox field for the Date search.
-* Add a drop down menu for the shape field.
+* Add a drop down menu for the Shape field.
 This would be more user friendly as a drop down option than the textbox.
 * The text in the Comments section should be parsed and cleaned as there are strange symbols that can appear.
 These should be eliminated to make reading the comments more user-friendly.